mrocklin/thesis/matrix-rewriting-maude.md

 \label{sec:matrix-rewriting-maude}

 We implement a matrix language in Maude and use rewrite rules to declare mathematical transformations.
-Our goal is to demonstrate the simplicity with which mathematical theories can be constructed and the value of inuitive syntax.
+Our goal is to demonstrate the simplicity with which mathematical theories can be constructed and the value of intuitive syntax.
 This serves as proof of concept for a later implementation using SymPy and LogPy in Section \ref{sec:matrix-rewriting-sympy}.

 ### Matrix Algebra